multiversx/mx-bridge-eth-sc-rs/docs/relayer.md

 Note: Transaction nonce is not the account nonce of the sender account, and rather an internal nonce used by the `EsdtSafe` smart contract.
 It can safely be ignored by relayers.

 Once the transaction has been executed, a `SetCurrentTransactionBatchStatus` action will be proposed (through the `proposeEsdtSafeSetCurrentTransactionBatchStatus` endpoint), which, for each transaction in the batch, will set the status to "Executed" if it was executed successfully, or "Rejected" if it failed for any reason.
-Success will burn the tokens on the Elrond side, while a failure will return the tokens to the user.
+Success will burn the tokens on the MultiversX side, while a failure will return the tokens to the user.
 Endpoint signature is as follows:

 ```
 #[endpoint(proposeEsdtSafeSetCurrentTransactionBatchStatus)]